wyaadarsh/Pratilipi-HackerEarth/README.md

 JSON as interim data layer.
 **The project works for the multigame setup and stores game information in the db.**

+### POSTMAN JSON:

+The project has 2 files
+- Pratilipi Heroku Deployed.postman_collection.json
+- Pratilipi_local.postman_collection.json

+They are the collection poinitng to local as well as heroku deployment of the app with expected payload.

 ### Setup

 **You can also use the docker file provided instead of creating virtual environment**